-Rocky Hill Ranch
+Rocky Hill Cattle Company

 Tom Butterfield bought the 150 acres of Wallowa Valley irrigated pasture that their cattle graze the year his son Mark was born.
-The Rocky Hill Cattle herd, which includes 150 mother cows, also has the run of around 1800 acres of the Zumwalt Prairie, a small sliver of the vast grassland area and private nature sanctuary in Wallowa County, OR.
+The Rocky Hill herd, which includes 150 mother cows, also has the run of around 1800 acres of the Zumwalt Prairie, a small sliver of the vast grassland area and private nature sanctuary in Wallowa County, OR.

 Managed by the Nature Conservancy, an agency that works across the Zumwalt landscape with ranchers like Butterfield to maintain the prairie’s ecological health, the land is grazed sustainably by the livestock responsible for its economic viability.